kapadiaparth/examples/demo-upload-to-amazon-s3/README.md

 # Upload to Amazon S3

-This demo uses the [Flex.io Javascript SDK](https://www.flex.io/docs/javascript-sdk/) to upload files to a pre-configured bucket on Amazon S3 and echoes back the URL.
+This demo uses the [Flex.io Javascript SDK](https://www.flex.io/docs/javascript-sdk/) to upload data from an HTML form to an Amazon S3 bucket using Flex.io.
+The credentials for the S3 bucket are stored securely on Flex.io, while the logic for the upload is stored in the client code for maximum flexibility.

 ## Overview